 Few musicians become success stories in today’s competitive music industry.
 Many artists have no idea on what is required or how to make their dreams a reality.
 Developing a stable, long-lasting music career is requires a great deal of time, effort and investment.
 Starters must get their name out there out and connect with the right people.
 In the music industry there are very few success accidents, its either you go all in or stay away.
-If you look at the warped tour 2012 cd, then you will realize that musicians who are successful have come a long way through dedication to provide high-quality music.

 Tips to succeed in music

 Use the right professionals

 Major record labels, promoters, and managers look for the right individuals who can compose great music.
 However, it’s not just about the music.
 You must demonstrate the various music stakeholders that a partnership between you and them is beneficial for all parties.
 Music companies are looking for high-value individuals with minimal risk.